Kerry Von Erich: Final storylines and departure (1991–1992)

-Last years (1992–1993)
+Late career (1992–1993)

-Kerry returned to Texas and claimed the USWF Texas Heavyweight Championship, which he lost to Dynamite Dixon in November 1992.
-This would be Kerry's last championship belt.
-He made an appearance for Eastern Championship Wrestling on January 23, 1993, for ECW's Battle of the Belts against Salvatore Bellomo in a double disqualification.
-Kerry returned to Dallas to compete in the Global Wrestling Federation (GWF), where he began teaming with former arch-rival Chris Adams.
-Kerry's final match took place on February 12, 1993.
-It was a tag team match in the GWF at the Sportatorium on which Kerry and Chris Adams lost via disqualification to Johnny Mantell and Black Bart.
+Von Erich returned to Texas and claimed the USWF Texas Heavyweight Championship, which he lost to Dynamite Dixon in November 1992.
+This was his final championship.
+He made an appearance for Eastern Championship Wrestling on January 23, 1993, at its Battle of the Belts event, wrestling Sal Bellomo to a double disqualification.

+Von Erich returned to Dallas to compete in the Global Wrestling Federation (GWF), where he began teaming with former arch-rival Chris Adams.
+Von Erich's final match took place on February 12, 1993; it was a tag team match in the GWF at the Sportatorium on which Kerry and Chris Adams lost via disqualification to Johnny Mantell and Black Bart.

 Motorcycle accident and suicide

 On June 4, 1986, Kerry was in a motorcycle accident that nearly ended his life.
 He suffered a dislocated hip and a badly injured right leg.
 Doctors were unable to save his right foot, eventually amputating it.
-According to his brother Kevin, Kerry injured the foot following surgery by attempting to walk on it prematurely, thus forcing the doctors to amputate it.
+According to his brother Kevin, Kerry reinjured the foot following surgery by attempting to walk on it prematurely during the night at the hospital to grab something to eat, thus forcing the doctors to amputate it.
+However, other accounts such as Bill Moody on his old website, said that it was on February 2, 1987, during the card of Wrestling Star Wars on the Tarrant County Convention Center in Fort Worth that his foot was reinjured instead; he was booked to wrestle too soon before healing against Brian Adias.
+Moody says Kerry turned up on crutches and was feeling too much pain, leading the doctors to inject a liquid-type numbing painkiller on his injured foot so he could go on.
+The match went under 6 minutes with Kerry beating Adias, but according to Moody, even with his foot under a painkiller influence, Kerry still felt a lot of pain, which led to the amputation of his foot.
 He continued wrestling after the accident with a prosthesis and kept the amputation secret to the majority of fans and fellow wrestlers, even going to the extreme of showering with his boots on.
 His amputation was kept secret from the public until after his death.
 However, Roddy Piper stated in his autobiography: "We were the best of friends.
 In fact, he felt comfortable enough to sit with me in a hotel and shoot the breeze with his prosthetic off".